raizen74/aws-mle/README.md

 You can use AWS Glue ETL jobs to define and perform transformations on your data.
 You can create **Python** or **Scala** scripts to perform the necessary transformations.
 Then, AWS Glue will manage the underlying infrastructure to run the job.

+AWS Glue jobs are charged based on the Data Processing Units (DPUs) consumed, Glue does **not support automatic scaling of DPUs**; you need to manually configure the required DPU settings.

 AWS Glue **does not provide ready-to-use Docker images** for popular ML frameworks such as TensorFlow and PyTorch.

 **AWS Glue Data Quality** is designed to evaluate and enforce data quality rules on datasets processed through AWS Glue ETL jobs.